Mrtckr008/Android-Sample-Best-Practices/README.md

-## Comprehensive Android Development Guide: Clean architecture, MVVM, UI & Unit & Screenshot Test, Libraries (Compose Navigation 3, LiveData, StateFlow, Retrofit, Hilt, Coroutine, Compose, DataStore, Test Libraries and more)
+## Comprehensive Android Development Guide: Clean architecture, MVVM, UI & Unit & Screenshot Test (Compose Preview Screenshot Test and Paparazzi), Libraries (Compose Navigation 3, LiveData, StateFlow, Retrofit, Hilt, Coroutine, Compose, DataStore, Test Libraries and more)

 I created different mini-apps for each item in the bottom navigation.
 Each mini-app shows a different way to use popular libraries, structures and best practices in Android development.
 This project is great for learning because it covers many important variable approaches that Android developers use.